Joe Martinez: Baseball, softball and basketball

 In 1996, Martinez began his career as a public address announcer for the Lake Elsinore Storm, a Minor League team affiliate of the San Diego Padres.
 He announced the Women's College World Series in 1998 and a U.S. Olympic Softball Team tour in 2000.
 From 2001 to 2002, he worked for The Harlem Globetrotters.

 Boxing

 Martinez became the featured ring announcer for Oscar De La Hoya's, Fox reality television series "The Next Great Champ" in 2004.
 In 2006 he began announcing for Guilty Boxing Promotions on ESPN Deportes.
 Now he can be seen announcing for Golden Boy Promotions and other promotions on various networks around the world.

 Mixed martial arts

-Joe was the exclusive cage announcer for World Extreme Cagefighting from 2007 to 2010.
+Martinez was the exclusive cage announcer for World Extreme Cagefighting from 2007 to 2010.
 In 2010, WEC was merged into UFC by parent company Zuffa, LLC.
 Since then, he has worked with Cage Warriors Fighting Championship, announcing fights across the globe.

-Joe is currently the ring announcer for Invicta FC, and the UFC, including being the cage announcer for UFC 267, where he replaced Bruce Buffer, who was sidelined by health protocols.
+Martinez is the ring announcer for Invicta FC, and the UFC, including being the cage announcer for UFC 267, where he replaced Bruce Buffer.

+On April 27, 2024, he was reportedly ill, and was replaced by Charly Arnolt, making her the first female UFC ring announcer.

 Other appearances

-Sony PlayStation MLB 06, MLB 07, "King of the Diamond" - In-game Public Address Announcer (2006) (2007).
+Sony PlayStation MLB 06: The Show, MLB 07: The Show, "King of the Diamond" - In-game Public Address Announcer (2006) (2007).